Skip to Content

 It’s the second busiest month of the year for Irish music festivals, with everything from the Fleadh to Independence taking place.

 Another of the more popular music festivals Ireland has to offer is the Fleadh.
-Simply meaning “music festival” in Irish, this lively festival brings a carnival atmosphere to the city of Wexford.
-Running from the 3rd to the 10th of August, you’ll find trad sessions, competitions, and workshops all week.
+Simply meaning “music festival” in Irish, this lively festival brings a carnival atmosphere to the city of Belfast.
+You’ll find trad sessions, competitions, and workshops all week.

 Curated by fiddle player Martin Hayes, Masters of Tradition showcases the best of Irish traditional music in the stunning setting of Bantry on Cork’s west coast.